Magnetization process and ordering of the $S=1/2$ pyrochlore magnet in a field

-We emphasize that this symmetry-breaking is distinct from the one we found for the zero-field problem, where the lattice inversion symmetry appears to be broken, as the two sublattices of tetrahedra have different energy densities~\cite{hagymasi_possible_2021}.
+We emphasize that this symmetry breaking is distinct from the one we found for the zero-field problem, where the lattice inversion symmetry appears to be broken, as the two sublattices of tetrahedrons have different energy densities~\cite{hagymasi_prl_2021}.
 On the 1/2 magnetization plateau, the inversion symmetry is preserved, while the rotational symmetry of the lattice is broken by the emergence of a preferred $[111]$ axis.
-Rotations around this axis are not broken, but those within the three other kagome planes are.
+The rotational symmetry around this axis is not broken, but those within the three other kagom\'{e} planes are.

 The symmetry breaking is naturally reflected in the spin structure factor

 where $\vec{R}_i$ denote the real-space coordinates of sites and the index $c$ denotes the connected part of the correlation matrix (the factor $4/3$ comes from normalization $1/(S(S+1))$ for spin $S=1/2$).
 This is plotted in Fig.~\ref{fig:structure_factor_half_plateau} for several clusters.
 The larger clusters exhibit clearly discernible bright lines in the structure factor, discarding the rotational symmetry present for the 32-site cluster; in contrast to the $m/m_s=0$ state, the inversion symmetry remains intact.